German trawler V 1605 Mosel: Naval trawler

 In 1944 the trawler was converted into the patrol boat V-1605.
 She joined the 16.
-Vorpostenflottille ("16th Patrol Poat Flotilla"), which was based in German-occupied Denmark.
+Vorpostenflottille ("16th Patrol Boat Flotilla"), which was based in German-occupied Denmark.
 That October she was assigned to escort the tanker Inger Johanne from Oslo to Kristiansand.
 On 15 October, an Allied force of 21 Beaufighters and 17 Mosquitoes from Banff and Dallachy Wings attacked the tanker and her escort.
 The attack ignited the tanker's cargo of petroleum, and severely damaged V-1605 with 20mm autocannon fire.
 By the end of the attack, V-1605 was on fire from stem to stern, and sank just minutes after the aircraft disengaged.
 21 members of her crew were killed.
 Inger Johanne was also sunk, and 16 or 17 members of her crew were killed.

 Wreck

 In 2001 V-1605s wreck was found just off Justøy in southern Norway, at a depth of almost 50 m.
 The wreck has since become moderately popular with experienced recreational divers.